Carrington2000/carrington2000.github.io/mathsdwnld.md

 <ul class="lead">
   <li>Note 1: Requires your own Ochre Education account</li>
   <li>Note 2: Limited to Maths Daily Review, Lesson Slides & Worksheets</li>
-  <li>Ochre Education is not associated with the development of this tool.
-This tool is not endorsed by, affiliated with, or otherwise connected to Ochre Education.</li>
+  <li><strong>Disclaimer:</strong> This is an independent tool and is not an official product of Ochre Education.
+It is not endorsed by, affiliated with, or otherwise connected to Ochre Education.</li>
+  <li><strong>Attribution:</strong> All original resource content remains the intellectual property and copyright of Ochre Education.
+Materials are shared under Ochre Education’s terms of use and Creative Commons licensing, where applicable.
+Users are responsible for ensuring compliance with those terms when downloading or adapting resources.</li>
 </ul>

 <h2>Watch how to use the downloader tool</h2>